Norwegian Fjords

 Overview:

-In South-West Norway, some of the most well-known natural monuments in Norway in Lysefjord are some of Norway.
+In South-West Norway, some of the most well-known natural monuments in Norway, such as the Pulpit Rock in Lysefjord, are located.

 Key Attractions: